 Check out the full recording and recap below and, for more great HR Webinars, stay in touch via our Resources page.
 If you’d like the registration code to take the Motivating By Appreciation Inventory to uncover your primary language of appreciation, email to Dr. White at email@example.com with “Blueboard Webinar” in the subject line

 Below is an overview of the 5 Languages of Appreciation in the Workplace, as well as Dr. White’s best practices on how to effectively scale your recognition efforts to align with your employees' primary language.

 46% of the workforce prefers words of affirmation

 This language of appreciation is all about using words to affirm the value of a person.
-There are many ways to practice words of affirmation in the workplace: it can be given in-person or through writing, and it can also be shared amongst peers - not just from the top-down.
+There are many ways to practice words of affirmation in the workplace: it can be given in-person or through writing, a quick digital employee appreciation note, and it can also be shared amongst peers - not just from the top-down.
 A great example of words of affirmation in action is Campbell Soup’s former CEO, Douglas Conant, who turned the company’s culture around by writing over 30,000 personalized notes throughout his career to employees celebrating their successes and contributions.